 Mega Man Legends was originally released on the Playstation 1 in 1998.
 Legends brought a playful tone to the Mega Man series and marked the blue bombers first adventure in a 3D environment.
 It was one of the first games in the franchise to focus on a story and delivered one that is light and compelling.
-The game has traces of RPG elements, as well as an almost free-world enviroment, in which to roam around in.
+The game has traces of RPG elements, as well as an almost free-world environment, in which to roam around in.
 Originally supposed to be a spin-off, Mega Man Legends spawned a sequel in 2000's Mega Man Legends 2 and a prequel titled The Misadventures of Tron Bonne the same year.
 The game would later be ported to the Nintendo 64 in 2001 under Mega Man 64, the PC years later and a Japan-only release on the PSP in 2005.

 In a world covered by endless water, people live out their lives on what is left of land.
 Explorers called "Diggers" search for refractor energy among ruins to keep civilization running.
 But when the Diggers begin to hear whispers of the legendary Mother Lode that would provide energy for the world forever, their goals change significantly.
 The Mother Lode...a treasure so great that were it discovered, it would provide so much power that the world need never fear of running out of energy....In search of this Mother Lode, Diggers travel from one island to another in their flying machines ever hoping that they'll find what they seek just over the horizon...Hope...Despair...Charity...Greed...Duty...Power...Who can say what truly motivates the Diggers?

 Mega Man teams up with Roll Casket and her grandfather Barrel Casket.
 Barrel found Mega Man abandoned and raised as his son along with his granddaughter Roll, whose own parents disappeared on a dig.
-Then are closely followed by a mechanical monkey named Data who is used mainly to save your game.
+Then are closely followed by a mechanical monkey named Data who is used mainly to save the game.
 They are a group of diggers that go around the world searching for treasures buried in dig sites.
 They soon run into the Bonne family who are out to steal treasure.
 Big Brother Teisel Bonne, eldest daughter Tron Bonne, youngest member Bon Bonne, and a whole bunch of Servbots.
 And that's just the beginning...

 Mega Man Legends is a 3rd person, Action-RPG which takes place in a free-roaming world.
 The player explores 'digs' sites in which Mega Man just venture into Ruins to find parts that will help restore his ship and get them off the crashed island.
 Upon exploring these ruins the player will come across many different items that help power-up Mega Man in different ways.
 The main thing the player will come across will be "Zenny", which the currency used in the Mega Man franchise, as well as many other games with Japanese origins.
 Zenny comes in the form of crystals that are dropped when enemies are defeated and certain objects are destroyed.
 Zenny can be used in the towns market to buy items like Health upgrades, buster parts and other power-ups.